Welcome to the third and final savings guide in our Saving for your Deposit series

 When you switch providers

 Switching bank accounts can sometimes mean you get an incentive amount, usually in the hundreds.
-Shop around and make sure you don’t lose out on account fees or fees for quitting on your contract early (if switching broadband for example).
+Shop around and make sure you don’t lose out on account fees or fees for quitting your contract early (if switching broadband for example).

 When you buy stuff